charliemccrea/InstrumentalAPI/README.md

 # InstrumentalAPI

-InstrumentalAPI is a Web App designed as practice for interacting with an ASP.NET Core API using vue.js as a front-end interface.
+InstrumentalAPI is a Web App designed as practice for interacting with an ASP.NET Core API using a front-end interface built on vue.js.
 It involves adding various musical instruments to an in-memory sql database using HTTP requests.

 ## Prerequisites

-In order to use the InstrumentAPI, you will need to ensure you have the following dependencies:
+In order to use the InstrumentAPI, you will need to ensure you have the following installed:

 [Visual Studio](https://visualstudio.microsoft.com/)

 [Node.js](https://nodejs.org/en/)

 [Vue CLI](https://cli.vuejs.org/)

 [Git](https://git-scm.com/)

 ## Installation